3M Co. (MMM)

 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 3M maintains allowances for bad debts, cash discounts, product returns and various other items.
 The allowance for doubtful accounts and product returns is based on the best estimate of the amount of probable credit losses in existing accounts receivable and anticipated sales returns.
 3M determines the allowances based on historical write-off experience by industry and regional economic data and historical sales returns.
 3M reviews the allowance for doubtful accounts monthly.
 3M does not have any significant off-balance-sheet credit exposure related to its customers.

-|Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014||Dec 31, 2013|
+|Dec 31, 2018||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014|

-|Selected Financial Data (USD $ in millions)|
+|Selected Financial Data (US$ in millions)|

 |Accounts receivable, gross|

 |Allowance as a percentage of accounts receivable, gross1|

 Allowance as a percentage of accounts receivable, gross = 100 × Allowances ÷ Accounts receivable, gross

 = 100 × ÷ =

-|Allowance as a percentage of accounts receivable, gross||Allowance for doubtful accounts divided by the gross accounts receivable.||3M Co.’s allowance as a percentage of accounts receivable, gross declined from 2015 to 2016 but then increased from 2016 to 2017 not reaching 2015 level.|
+|Allowance as a percentage of accounts receivable, gross||Allowance for doubtful accounts divided by the gross accounts receivable.||3M Co.’s allowance as a percentage of accounts receivable, gross increased from 2016 to 2017 but then decreased significantly from 2017 to 2018.|